lamho86/phylolm/README.md

 - goodness-of-fit test of a population tree with the coalescent (from v.2.4)
 - allowing measurement errors in phylogenetic linear regression (from v2.4.1)
 - log likelihood of an one-dimensional Ornstein-Uhlenbeck model (from v2.5)
+- log likelihood of an one-dimensional Ornstein-Uhlenbeck model (from v2.5)
+- bootstrapping can be parallelized (from v2.6)